 New uses for Botox are being found all the time.
 In fact a recent study by researchers at the University of Southwest Texas, Austin, announced in the Dermatology Times of April 1st, 2014, has found that botulinum toxin injections also possess significant longer-term anti-depressive properties which last beyond the cosmetic effects.

 However, new patients seeking treatment for lines and wrinkles should be aware that Botox is a temporary treatment, the effects of which wear off naturally over time.
 Dr Rezai explains that “following treatment with Botox, visible results are usually seen within four to seven days, however it can take up to two weeks to obtain the full result.
 Also, depending on a person’s lifestyle and how their muscles react to the treatment, the effects of Botox may last from three to six months and the treatment should not be repeated more than two or a maximum of three times per year.”

 As time passes it is becoming clear that Botox is a highly versatile product with an ever widening range of both cosmetic capabilities and therapeutic properties being discovered with increasing frequency.
 It is entirely possible that even more fascinating and unforeseen uses are just around the corner.

 In fact Dr Rezai is highly experienced in providing a wide range on non-surgical rejuvenation procedures, of which Botox treatment is just one example.
-His clinics in Harley Street, London, and Sheffield, in the north of England, are at the forefront of facial rejuvenation, offering a wide range of treatments many of which are at the leading edge of aesthetic medical technology: procedures such as the 8-Point Facelift and the Vampire Facelift and Rejuvenation treatments.
+His clinics in Harley Street, London, in the north of England, are at the forefront of facial rejuvenation, offering a wide range of treatments many of which are at the leading edge of aesthetic medical technology: procedures such as the 8-Point Facelift and the Vampire Facelift and Rejuvenation treatments.

 For more information about available Botox treatments, together with other procedures and treatments, both surgical and non-surgical, performed by Dr Rezai, reference can be made to his website at https://allenrezaimd.co.uk